 Areas of Opportunity for Manufacturers

-Controlling quality and costs.
-Sending parts to an outside plater for black oxide requires part sorting and packing, freight costs there and back, 2-5 day turnaround, then paying the finisher a profit to do the work.
-This practice requires higher inventory levels, complicates ISO controls and makes it more difficult to offer quick response for key customers.
+Controlling Quality & Costs.
+Sending parts to an outside plater for black oxide requires part sorting and packing, freight costs, 2-5 day turnaround, and then paying the finisher a profit to do the work.
+This practice requires higher inventory levels, complicates ISO controls and makes it more difficult to offer customers quick response.

-Enhancing part value.
-Sending parts outside for finishing is a costly and avoidable production bottleneck, particularly where just-in-time deliveries are required.
+Enhancing Part Value.
+Sending parts outside for finishing is a costly and avoidable production bottleneck.
 While finishing contributes only a small portion of the part’s total value, the cost of sending work outside is often inordinately high when all the hidden factors are considered.

-In summary, whether manual or automated, standard or electroless black oxide finishing has proven integral to modern manufacturing because it enhances objectives while lowering costs.
+Whether manual or automated, standard or electroless, black oxide finishing has proven integral to modern manufacturing because it enhances objectives while lowering costs.